Discover Crowdin’s core features required to help you make your products multilingual.

 Request an invoice for your annual payments.

-All Crowdin user accounts come with a user activity log, where you can review actions you've performed.
+All Crowdin user accounts come with a user activity log, where you can review the performed actions.

 Require users to enable two-factor authentication for their accounts.
-This applies to project and organization members.
+It applies to project and organization members.

-Authenticate your team members via their existing G Suite accounts and have control over them.
+Authenticate your team members via their existing Google Workspace accounts and have control over them.

 Authenticate your team members or your product's users into Crowdin with the account they already have in the system your company uses.

-Read our help articles to get some step-by-step instructions or tips on the best localization process to get the most of your Crowdin experience.
+Read our help articles for step-by-step instructions and tips on the most efficient localization process to get the most out of your Crowdin experience.